 Surgical procedures involving lymph node removal--such as breast cancer surgery--can cause limbs to swell.
 Severe limb swelling needs the attention of a medical team, but in milder cases, lymphatic massage alone may be enough to prevent or even treat the swelling.
 It's important that your doctor be involved in your care.
 Let your doctor know you'd like to see a massage therapist and make sure you have medical approval.

 Lymph massage can also be part of a care program for fibromyalgia or chronic fatigue syndrome.
 Because it's so gentle, it is well tolerated by these patients, who are often experiencing sore trigger points throughout the body.
 And by encouraging lymph flow and removing waste products, this gentle form of bodywork can help restore immune function and improve vitality.

-When you get a facial, your esthetician will gently massage your face; this can help improve lymph flow.
-When lymph is moving freely in the face, you'll have clearer, healthier skin without a buildup of toxins and fluids.
+When you get a lymphatic facial, your therapist will gently massage your face in a way to improve lymph flow.
+When lymph is moving freely in the face, you'll have clearer, healthier skin without a buildup of toxins and fluids; it also decreases puffiness.

 So, if you're feeling a bit sluggish, experiencing mild to moderate swelling, recovering from a sports injury, or interested in optimizing your lymph system for stronger immunity, ask your massage therapist about lymphatic massage.
 It can have a powerful impact on your body's ability to heal.